 Why the Most Expensive Note in Perfume Doesn't Smell Like a Flower

-Here's the thing: iris doesn't come from the flower.
-It comes from the root.
-And not just any root—one that's been dug up, dried, and then left to age in a warehouse for three to five years before it smells like anything at all.
+• Iris in perfumery does not come from the flower.
+It comes from the root, which must be dug up, dried and aged for three to five years before it develops any aromatic quality at all.

 The Waiting Game